 Some tshirts are professionally printed in one-color, similar to a coloring book, and than Teddy hand paints in extra color.
 Teddy tries to paint inside the lines, but just like all of us, once is awhile we all go outside the lines.

-Teddy makes all the buttons himself using a Badge-a-mint electronic button making machine.
+Teddy makes all the small buttons himself using a Badge-a-mint electronic The buttons are made with a handpress from American Buttons.
 He can sit and make about 50 buttons in an hour.
 Our friend Rich helps us design them, since he does much better with graphic design software than we do.
 We make new button designs every few weeks.

 Would you like Teddy to sell at your event – please send him a note via the contact page.

 Teddy’s shirts are available in sizes child very small, small, medium and large.
-Adult small, medium, large, 1XL – 3XL and 5XL .
+Adult small, medium, large, 1XL, 2XL, 3XL, 4XL and 6XL .
 All shirts are 6.1 oz.
 100% Pre-shrunk cotton or 50/50 cotton/poly.
 Prices online may be different than what you see when we are at conferences.
 Here you pay extra for shipping – at conferences you may pay extra because of our travel expenses to come to you.

 This is the first tshirt Teddy designed himself.
-It is traced from a photograph by Tom Olin of Justin Dart – we have a new version with a larger print and 20th Anniversary of the ADA!
+It is traced from a photograph by Tom Olin of Justin Dart – we have a newer version with a larger print and 20th Anniversary of the ADA that was used for the Justin D’Arts Puppet Troop, and was redesigned to say the 25th ADA Anniversary.